TadaHrd/arsenal-of-encosure-schemes-AES/emoji encosure scheme/readme.md

 The stuff at the start of every row aren't present in actual encoded data.

-Newlines cannot be present in actual EES code.
+Newlines aren't present in actual EES code.